Chapter 1: The First Steps

 A look of deep thought was on Madam Pomfrey's face.
 "It is possible we could replicate those medications with potions.
 I will need more detailed information on the process, but I believe it is possible."

-Professor McGonagall conjured her another handkerchief, while Hermione grasped her hand again.
+Professor McGonagall conjured another handkerchief for her, while Hermione grasped her hand again.
 "Don't forget," her bushy haired friend added.
 "You can experiment with your gender expression, while we wait for these things.
 It is okay for Harry to try wearing more feminine things isn't it Professor?" she asked.

 Professor McGonagall nodded.
 "I will make sure the other Professors are informed about all this.
 If you would like, Miss Potter, we can provide you some spare sets of female uniforms."